Why Are Rabbits Difficult To Source?

-We know a lot of your pets love to get their paws on some rabbit.
-And as a parent, you may have found that rabbits are not easy to come by.
-When Top Quality replenishes rabbit, it is not long before it sells out.
-And it is not always clear when more will be coming in.
-We believe in full transparency and want to explain why that is, as well as inform you of another challenge rabbits are facing today.
+We know a lot of your pets love to get their paws on rabbits, and as a parent, you may have found that they are not easy to come by.
+When Top Quality replenishes our Whole Ground Rabbit products, they sell out quickly, and it is not always clear when we will be making more.
+We believe in full transparency and want to explain why that is and inform you of another challenge rabbits face today.

-Not every rabbit in the market is a good rabbit and it is important to know their source.
-If you are purchasing from a pet food manufacturer that has a continuous supply of rabbits, it is responsible to inquire about the source.
-Globally, the market for rabbits has increased with 63% of rabbits being sourced from China, then Korea, and Spain.
-PETA investigators released documentation of cruel living conditions and inhumane slaughtering practices in one of China’s rabbit farms.
-Therefore, we purchase domestic-raised rabbits only — that are humanely slaughtered without the use of CO2.
+If you are purchasing from a pet food manufacturer with a continuous supply of rabbits, it is responsible to inquire about the source.
+Globally, the rabbit market has increased, with 63% of rabbits being sourced from China, Korea, and Spain.
+PETA investigators documented cruel living conditions and inhumane slaughtering practices in one of China’s rabbit farms.
+With this in mind, we purchase domestic-raised rabbits only — that are humanely slaughtered without the use of CO2.
 If you are purchasing from a company that does not disclose information on their rabbit sourcing, we encourage you to reach out and ask.
 As a consumer, you can fight against inhumane practices by supporting reputable and humane farms and processors.

-RHDV2 has shown to persist in the environment which makes it difficult to control.
+RHDV2 has shown to persist in the environment, making it difficult to control.
 We can all do our part to help stop or slow down the spread of the disease.
-Biosecurity practices can be adopted such as thoroughly washing hands and changing into different shoes and clothes indoors or when you are around your rabbits.
-Reporting cases to your local state wildlife officials helps to track the spread of the disease.
+Biosecurity practices can be adopted, such as thoroughly washing hands and changing into different shoes and clothes indoors or when you are around your rabbits.
+Reporting cases to your local state wildlife officials helps track the disease’s spread.
 Suspicious cases include groups of rabbits that have dropped dead or display blood around the nose.

-We hope to raise awareness on rabbit sourcing and other challenges they face in 2020.
-As previously stated, Top Quality Dog Food only sources domestic raised rabbits.
+We hope to raise awareness of rabbit sourcing and other challenges they face in 2020.
 When you support us, you support humane practices!
-We hope you will stay informed on the topic, support research and vaccines, and if nothing else spread awareness.
+We hope you will stay informed on the topic, support research and vaccines, and, if nothing else, spread awareness.
 You can stay updated on the topic by joining the RHDV information page on Facebook.

-Thank you to George Long for inspiring this blog and sharing information on this very important topic.
+Thank you to George Long for inspiring this blog and sharing information on this important topic.

 Disclaimer: This blog is intended for educational purposes only.
 You are responsible for your pet(s) health and safety.
 We encourage you to research topics further and to consult with your Veterinarian or Pet Nutritionist before modifying your pet(s) diet.